 Conclusion

 So here’s the answer to the ‘where does Chrome store bookmarks’ question.
-However, please keep in mind the aforementioned pointers before making any modifications to the bookmark file.
-If you still haven’t found where chrome stores its bookmarks, try contacting Google Support.
+However, please remember the pointers above before modifying the bookmark file.
+If you still haven’t found where Chrome stores its bookmarks, try contacting Google Support.
 Generally, the issue could lie within the version of your operating system or a glitch within your Google Account.
 Either way, you are sure to find a solution on their support forum if the methods above don’t seem to work for you.

 See Also: Top 15 Free Online Bookmark Managers

 Next articleXbox One Sync Button Not Working?
-A Step-by-Step Guide to Fix
+Stepwise Guide

 Avatar for Rahul Gupta